auto-mat/django-import-export-celery/README.rst

 Performing exports with celery
 ------------------------------

+1. Perform the basic setup procedure described in the first section.

-1. Open up the object list for your model in django admin, select the objects you wish to export, and select the `Export with celery` admin action.
+2. Open up the object list for your model in django admin, select the objects you wish to export, and select the `Export with celery` admin action.

-2. Select the file format and resource you want to use to export the data.
+3. Select the file format and resource you want to use to export the data.

-3. Save the model
+4. Save the model

-4. You will receive an email when the export is done, click on the link in the email
+5. You will receive an email when the export is done, click on the link in the email

-5. Click on the link near the bottom of the page titled `Exported file`.
+6. Click on the link near the bottom of the page titled `Exported file`.